hassio-addons/addon-bookstack/README.md

 ### Option: `database_location`

-Either `local` or `remote`, specifies if the addon will use a local or remote MYSql database.
+Either `local` or `remote`, specifies if the addon will use a local or remote

+MYSQL database.

 ### Option: `mysql_host`

-If using an external database, the hostname for the MySQL/MariaDB database, set to `core-mariadb` if using the Homeassistant Core MariaDB addon.
+If using an external database, the hostname for the MYSQL/MariaDB database, set to `core-mariadb` if using the Homeassistant Core MariaDB addon.

 ### Option: `mysql_database`